• Students Studying Abroad

 • DOES THE OFFICE OF FINANCIAL AID HAVE STUDY ABROAD SCHOLARSHIPS?

 There are some limited scholarship funds available for undergraduate and graduate students.
-Complete a Study Abroad Scholarship Application to be considered.
+Contact our office for information.
 There are also other resources available.
 Visit the M-Compass website at www.mcompass.umich.edu and follow this path for more information: Getting Started > Is Study Abroad for You? > Search M-Compass for programs.
 Select scholarship programs and click on the search button.
 There, you will find a list and links to available scholarships in several U-M Colleges and Schools.
 Check the Scholarships and Grants section of this website for information about other available scholarships.

 • WHEN DOES A STUDENT NEED TO NOTIFY OFA THEY ARE GOING STUDY ABROAD?

 Three weeks before your program begins.
 Contact us if you have questions about your specific situation.

 • WHAT OPTIONS ARE THERE IF I NEED MY FINANCIAL AID EARLY TO PAY FOR AIRFARE OF NON-UM PROGRAM FEES?

 You might be eligible for a study abroad advance.
 Speak with a financial aid officer about the qualifications and process for obtaining an advance.